 English is undoubtedly one of the harder languages to learn.
 Full of nuances, unexpected pronunciations, odd rules and infuriating exceptions to rules, it takes dedication and perseverance to reach a good level of fluency.
 If you’re on the lookout for a new challenge, learning English may be just what you’re after.
 Not only that, but because it’s so widely spoken, it opens you up to a huge number of new cultural experiences, which will help you develop life skills, meet new people and grow your confidence in handling new situations.

 Have we convinced you yet?
-If you’ve been inspired to learn English, consider enrolling on one of our English as a Foreign Language (EFL) courses (for students aged 13-15 or 16-18) and develop your English skills in the company of like-minded students in the beautiful city of Oxford.
+If you’ve been inspired to learn English, consider enrolling on one of our English as a Foreign Language (EFL) courses and develop your English skills in the company of like-minded students in the beautiful city of Oxford and Cambridge.

 "Why Should I Learn English?" – 10 Compelling Reasons for EFL Learners | Oxford Royale Summer Schools